leocrawford/leocrawford.github.io/_posts/2023-06-21-connecting-texecom-premier-using-esp8266.md

 [13:42:41][C][streamserver:111]:   Address: 192.168.1.115:6639
 ````

 Success.
-I now have a single cheap device tucked inside teh alarm case, with two COM ports wired up, and power drawn from the alarm itself.
+I now have a single cheap device tucked inside the alarm case, with two COM ports wired up, and power drawn from the alarm itself.
 So far it has been 100% stable and I can manage it remotely (including reflashing) if I need.